 WHY WE HAVE A CODE OF CONDUCT

-The Timber Trade Federation is the leading voice for timber importers, distributors and traders across the UK.
+Timber Development UK (TDUK) is the leading voice for timber importers, distributors and traders across the UK.
 Our members are often the first placers of goods on to the UK market.
 As such we have a duty of care towards the rest of the downstream supply chain.
-The timber trade federation acts as the guardian of standards, quality and sustainability in the timber supply chain.
+TDUK acts as the guardian of standards, quality and sustainability in the timber supply chain.

-The Code of Conduct demonstrates the Timber Trade Federation’s commitment to delivering quality and service.
-Our Members are committed to the highest standardsof professionalism and integrity in the conduct of their business.
+The Code of Conduct demonstrates the TDUK’s commitment to delivering quality and service.
+Our Members are committed to the highest standards of professionalism and integrity in the conduct of their business.

 The Code of Conduct sets out the principles by which Members agree to behave.
 Members will not knowingly misrepresent facts or mislead any customers or suppliers concerning any aspects of the goods and services they provide.
 They also agree to abide by specific codes of practice relevant to their business.